 TGL Peru 2018

-Join us for a travel photography workshop with a purpose, in Peru!
+Join us for a travel photography workshop with a purpose,

 Combined with wandering the cobbled streets of Cusco, and spending precious time with the amazing kids at Picaflor, TGL Peru is a slam dunk of a trip.
 Soaring peaks and carved valleys lead the way to a bucket list topper: Machu Picchu.
 We are so excited to be sending our fifth team to this amazing place!

 2018 brings yet another team of photographers to the ancient city of Cusco, Peru, to work alongside Picaflor House!
 Picaflor House works tirelessly to provide a safe place for children who are struggling in Cusco.
 Whether from the street, or orphaned, facing poverty, or otherwise, Picaflor House offers food, education, and a safe place to any child who needs it.
 Picaflor and TGL have started a small after-school photography program at the center, to help the children learn to express themselves, learn valuable skills, and allow others to see the world as they experience it.
 Our team will come in to do workshops with the kids, play, encourage, and continue to build on their photo skills and personal expression.
 For 6 years these kids have come to meet us and explore their town behind a lens – they’ve even had gallery showings in Cusco and the pride is tangible!
 They’ve come a long way and we’re excited to build on what we’ve done together so far.

 When not with the children we will explore hilly and bright Cusco city and the surrounding area, as well as ascend the majestic, mysterious, bucket-listing Machu Picchu.
 The rules around visiting Machu are changing.
 Let us take the charge and plan the best possible visit for you not only as a tourist but as a photographer too.